quigleytan/financial-data-pipeline/README.md

 ---

 ## Known Issues & Roadmap

-**Not yet built**
-- No automated test suite - `tests/` exists as a placeholder folder, but validation so far has been manual (mocked API responses checked ad hoc during development, not committed as repeatable unit tests).
-- No dependency version pinning in `requirements.txt` yet - a future upstream update to any dependency could change behavior without warning.
-Worth pinning once the project stabilizes.

 **Known limitations**
 - Alpha Vantage's free tier returns **HTTP 200 with a `Note`/`Information` message** instead of an error when